navaneethmadhav/Eazy-Kart/README.md

 This project contains features like filter products, search, payment gateway.

+User can view each product by clicking the " i " button in the cards of product in home page.

 User can add products to cart also user can delete single product or empty cart.

 In cart user can get a discount when user clicks on the promo code template there.